-Upon receiving results of a positive drug test, the designated district administrator(s) shall schedule a meeting with the student, the student's parent or legal guardian and the coach or sponsor of the extracurricular activity(ies) to review the test results and discuss consequences.
+Upon receiving positive drug test results, the designated district administrator(s) shall schedule a meeting with the student, the student's parent or legal guardian, and the coach or sponsor of the extracurricular activity(ies) to review the test results and discuss consequences.
 The student or parent shall have 14 school days following the meeting to provide a medical explanation for a positive result.
-Until such proof is provided, accepted and approved by Flour Bluff ISD, the student shall receive the consequences designated for the positive result.
+Until Flour Bluff ISD provides, accepts, and approves such proof, the student shall receive the consequences designated for the positive result.
 If the medical explanation is not accepted, the consequences will continue until completed.